Stratified sampling and bootstrapping for approximate Bayesian computation: Conclusions

-When the model simulator is fast enough to run, then the procedure of resampling (and stratification) comes with some computational overhead.
-That is to say, in such examples, when the code for sampling independently $M>1$ datasets can be easily vectorised (or efficiently parallelised) it is reasonable to use a standard pseudo-marginal ABC-MCMC.
-Otherwise the statistical efficiency coming with a better mixing chain might be obfuscated by the increased computational cost \citep{bornn2017use}.
-However, in realistic situations, simulating from the model using $M\gg 1$ is a computational bottleneck and/or produce a vectorised or parallelized code might not be possible.
-In this case resampling data from a small number of model simulations $M$ is beneficial (in the considered examples we used $M=1$ at each new $\theta$ for rABC-MCMC and $M=2$ for rsABC-MCMC and xrsABC-MCMC).

-In the last case study (section \ref{sec:lv}) we have shown that, when considering an expensive model simulator, realistically only a very small number of ABC-MCMC iterations can be performed, this preventing a thorough exploration of the posterior surface.
-By comparing with results provided by state-of-art ABC using sequential Monte Carlo, we have shown that our ABC-MCMC using resampling and stratification produces accurate results, and in section \ref{sec:lv} it resulted about 4 times more efficient than standard pseudo-marginal ABC-MCMC.
+When the model simulator is fast enough to run, then bootstrapping data (and computing summary statistics) comes with some computational overhead.
+That is to say, when the code for sampling independently $M>1$ datasets can be easily vectorised (or efficiently parallelised) to allow sampling at a moderate cost, it is reasonable to run ABC methods that do not use our strategies and instead can exploit the $M$ samples.
+Otherwise the statistical efficiency might be obfuscated by the increased computational inefficiency \citep{bornn2017use}.
+However, in many realistic situations, simulating from the model using $M\gg 1$ is a computational bottleneck and/or producing a vectorised or parallelized code might not be possible.
+In this case resampling data from a small number of model simulations $M$ is beneficial (when using our strategy, we produced at most $M=2$ samples at each $\theta$).
+Another aspect that should be taken into account is whether computing the summary statistics comes at a considerable cost.
+We have assumed the latter not to be the case, and that their computation can be vectorised or parallelised.
+Clearly, if this is not the case, our approach is still appealing if the model simulator is considerably more expensive to simulate compared to the computation of the summary statistics for a possibly large number of bootstrapped datasets.
+For the Lotka-Volterra case study we have shown that, when considering an expensive model simulator, realistically only a few thousands ABC-MCMC iterations can be performed, this preventing a thorough exploration of the posterior surface.
+We have shown that our ABC-MCMC using resampling and stratification produces accurate results, and for a computationally intensive Lotka-Volterra case-study it resulted between 11-13 times more efficient than standard pseudo-marginal ABC-MCMC.
+The astronomical case study in section \ref{sec:supernova} shows that the use of our strategy, with ABC-rejection and ABC importance sampling algorithms, reduces the number of attempted proposals by 2 to 3 times, compared to analogous algorithms not employing our strategy.